Board of Directors

 Mary Alice has been in private practice for many years.
 Her areas of competency are forensic/violence evaluation, behavioral medicine, workplace and systems consultation, and disability adaptation.
 She still works part time.
 She comes from a family tradition of community activism.
 Her most recent involvements include Concerned Larimer, Pathways Past Poverty, Network of Spiritual Progressives, Homeless Day Services, Network of Northern Colorado Social Legislation, United Way Public Policy, Interfaith Immigrant Rights Coalition and Homeless Gear.
 She has a B.A., M.S., and Ph.D.
 She has lived in Fort Collins since 1969.

-Teresa is a CPA with eleven years of experience in public accounting specializing in individual, partnership and corporate taxation as well as tax and retirement planning.
-She was on the board of directors of Partnership for Sustainability prior to happily accepting her board position with Homeless Gear.
-Teresa is currently an associate at Dryg & Associates, CPAs P.C. where she prepares and also reviews complex tax returns.
-Teresa enjoys spending time with her two beautiful teenage daughters.
-Teresa currently serves as the Treasurer of Hand Up.
+Teresa is a CPA with seventeen years of experience in public accounting specializing in individual, partnership and corporate taxation as well as tax and retirement planning.
+She was on the board of directors of Partnership for Sustainability prior to happily accepting her board position with Homeward Alliance.
+Teresa is currently a partner at Dryg Butler, CPAs P.C. where she prepares and reviews complex tax returns.
+Teresa is also actively involved in the Thompson Valley Loveland Rotary Club and acts as their treasurer as well.
+Teresa enjoys spending time with her husband and two beautiful grown daughters.

 Anne G Fisher